 Reporting a Concern Allegation or Disclosure - Flow Charts

-You become aware of an example of poor practice, and / or possible abuse situation
+You become aware of an example of poor practice, and / or possible abuse situation immediately.

-If the child or young person is in medical attention, phone fo ambulance.
-Inform Doctors of an ensure they are aware it is a Sa concern.
+If the child or young person i

+medical attention, phone

+ambulance.
+Inform Doctors c

+ensure they are aware it is a

+concern.